FBoucher/stream-projects/_drafts/2021-01-20-Stream155-Finishing-the-CI-CD-for-DEV.md

 ## Summary

 In this live stream session, Frank is working to finish the continuous integration and continuous deployment (CI-CD) solution for the UrlShortener and TinyBlazorAdmin for the DEV environment.
-Some changes from the AAD cause some hiccups, but everuthing worked at the end...
+Some changes from the AAD cause some hiccups, but everything worked in the end...

-📺 - Twitch archive - stream no.146
+📺 - Twitch archive - stream no.155

 ## Replay

-{% include youtube.html id="________________" %}
+{% include youtube.html id="ASAk4CYfly0" %}
 <br/><!--more-->